 This website is a labour of love and a work in progress for the Mitchell family.
-It seeks to be a catalogue of Leonard Victor Mitchell's artwork (his life's work) which is no small undertaking - just those works immediately to hand number in the hundreds.
-My parents are the custodians of an estimated 500 paintings and drawings, taken into their care after the death of my Aunt, Len's widow Patricia.
+It seeks to be a catalogue of Leonard Victor Mitchell's artwork (his life's work) which is no small undertaking - to say he was a prolific artist is something of an understatement!
+Leonard was my uncle, my father's brother, and my parents are the custodians of numerous paintings and drawings, taken into their care after the death of my Aunt, Len's widow Patricia.
 I can clearly remember them all hung, 4-deep, on the walls of my Aunt's two bedroom flat in Brooklyn, brought back from England with my parents' help when Len suddenly passed away in 1980.

-So, at the time this site goes "live", it will by no means be a complete catalogue of Len's work.
-It is hopefully a representational base which I can add to over time.
-The vast majority of works included are held by the immediate family, some are owned by our extended family and have been kindly shared, and a few others are public works - most notibly the large murals still on display in the Lower Hutt War Memorial Library.
+This is by no means be a complete catalogue of Len's work.
+It is hopefully a representational base which can be added to over time.
+The vast majority of works included are held by the immediate family, some are owned by our extended family and have been kindly shared, and others are public works - most notably the large murals still on display in the Lower Hutt War Memorial Library.
 Unless otherwise stated, all images and associated original artworks included on this website are property of the Mitchell family and we would appreciate they not be reproduced without permission.

 Anna Reed (née Mitchell)